Generic name: diclofenac and misoprostol [ dye-KLOE-fen-ak-SOE-dee-um, mye-soe-PROST-ol ]

-Using diclofenac and misoprostol while you are pregnant, especially during the later part of pregnancy can cause miscarriage, premature birth, very serious birth defects, or tearing of the uterus.
+Using this medicine while you are pregnant, especially during the later part of pregnancy can cause miscarriage, premature birth, very serious birth defects, or tearing of the uterus.
 If you are a woman who can bear children, your doctor may give you a pregnancy test within 2 weeks before you start using this medicine to make sure you are not pregnant.
-Use an effective form of birth control to keep from getting pregnant while you are using diclofenac and misoprostol and after treatment ends.
+Use an effective form of birth control to keep from getting pregnant while you are using this medicine and after the last dose.
 The most effective forms of birth control are hormone birth control pills, patches, shots, vaginal rings, or implants, an IUD, or a vasectomy (for men).
 One of these forms of birth control should be combined with a condom, a diaphragm, or a cervical cap.
-Also, you must have a negative pregnancy test within 2 weeks before you will be allowed to take diclofenac and misoprostol.
-If you think you have become pregnant while using diclofenac and misoprostol, stop taking diclofenac and misoprostol and tell your doctor right away.
+You must have a negative pregnancy test before you will be allowed to take this medicine.
+If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine may increase your risk of having blood clots, heart attack, or stroke.
 This is more likely in people who already have heart or blood vessel disease.
 People who use this medicine for a long time might also have a higher risk.
 Check with your doctor right away if you have swelling and pain in your arms, legs, or stomach, chest pain, trouble breathing, loss of sensation, confusion, or problems with muscle control or speech.

-diclofenac and misoprostol may cause bleeding in your stomach or intestines.
-These problems can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain medicines (such as a steroid medicine or a blood thinner).
+This medicine may cause bleeding, perforation, or ulcers in your stomach or bowels.
+These problems can happen without warning signs and are more likely to occur if you have had a stomach ulcer, if you smoke or drink alcohol regularly, are over 60 years of age, in poor health, or using certain medicines (eg, steroid medicine, blood thinner).